Farming in New Zealand

 Farming or agriculture is New Zealand’s largest industry.
 Pastoral farming of sheep and cattle is the main type, but horticulture is also common.
 Here are some facts about New Zealand farms and the farming lifestyle.

 Sheep farming has been crucial in the development of the New Zealand economy, and for 130 years was the most important agricultural industry.
 The image of New Zealand as a country full of sheep is well founded!
-In 1982 New Zealand’s sheep population peaked at 70 million, and while it is lower today (only seven sheep per person, compared with 22 at its highest), New Zealand is still the world’s largest exporter of lambs.
+In 1982 New Zealand’s sheep population peaked at 70 million, and while it is lower today (only five sheep per person, compared with 22 at its highest), New Zealand is still the world’s largest exporter of lambs.

 Sheep are farmed for their meat and wool.
 The South Island’s terrain and climate in particular make it ideal for sheep farming.
 Popular types of sheep in New Zealand include:

 - Merino sheep: Originally from Spain, producing fine wool

 - Corriedale sheep: A cross between the Merino and some English breeds.

 - New Zealand Romney sheep: One of the most populous sheep breeds